decryptable/roody-python/README.md

-# Roody -- Python Port
+# Shakespeare -- Python Port
 A conversion of the "Roody" bot from Go to Python 3.5

 ## Installation